Skip to main content

 TODAY MARKET LEADER

-The story of LIMBUA began in 2006 with a long journey: After studying economics at the University of Witten/Herdecke, Matti Spiecker was inspired by successful social entrepreneurs in Asia, Latin America and Africa.
+The story of LIMBUA began in 2006: After studying economics at the University of Witten/Herdecke, Matti Spiecker was inspired by social entrepreneurs in Asia, Latin America and Africa.
 In Kenya, he met Peter Muchau Wangara.
-They developed the idea for a trading company specializing in organic macadamia nuts.
+Together, they developed the idea for a processing company specialising in organic macadamia nuts.

 Our way there